 I love copyediting fiction: absorbing and then maintaining the author’s voice and ideas while acting as the story’s first reader.
 I will identify places where the scene skips ahead too quickly or where a character’s actions are confusing.
 I also apply all the standard tasks of copy editing: correcting spelling, grammar, and punctuation; tightening wordy passages to enhance clarity; identifying inconsistencies; and improving diction and syntax.
+I often include comments explaining my edits, with the goal of helping authors improve their writing craft.
 I would love to help polish your book and prepare it for readers, whether via submission to agents or self-publishing.

 As a writer, I know how hard it is to hear feedback.
 I’ll point out areas that seem problematic, and I’ll suggest a fix, but I invite you to question my suggestions.
 It may be that I’ve misunderstood your intention, or that a different solution exists.
 Together, we can get to the root of the problem, to work it out in the way that’s best for your story.